.NET HELP

 Opentelemetry C# (How It Works For Developers)

-OpenTelemetry is a set of tools, APIs, and SDKs that work together to collect, process, and export telemetry data like traces, all the metrics, and logs from your applications.
+OpenTelemetry is a set of tools, APIs, and SDKs that work together to collect, process, and export telemetry data like traces, metrics, and logs from your applications.
 This tutorial aims to help beginners understand how to integrate OpenTelemetry in C# applications using the extension method, focusing on built-in metrics collection to monitor .NET applications effectively.
-We'll also learn about IronPDF library.
+We'll also learn about the IronPDF library for PDF generation in C#.

 Introduction to OpenTelemetry